intuosol/dashatar_flutter/README.md

 // Create a random dashatar
 Dashatar.random()

-// Create a basic dashatar (middle style) Dashatar.basic()
+// Create a basic dashatar
+Dashatar.basic()

 // Create a silhouette